obasho/Scrapping_projects/README.md

 🛠️ Must-use tool: Alibaba Scraper and Walmart Scraper to get product prices from the most convenient e-commerce platforms on the planet.
 Make your web scraping ideas happen!

 9. Predict the Next Trending Stock

+✅ Steps to success:

+Write a web scraper to track discussions about stocks from popular social platforms like Reddit.
+Develop a machine learning model that can predict the next trending stock.
+Feed the extracted data to the model.